timbrinded/sample_rest/README.md

 # Sample REST Server with CRUD

-## Description
-This is a sample node.js REST server built using TDD on Jest.
+Sample node.js REST server built using TDD on Jest.
 Using this you can very simply connect to a database and perform basic CRUD operations.

 ## Instructions